heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 The whole process would be as follow:

+0. Open an issue to discuss the feature (optional, but recommended)
 1. Clone or fork the project
 2. Checkout to a new branch
 3. Make your changes, commit and push them as often as you want